pointfeev/CreamInstaller/README.md

 ![Program Preview Image](https://raw.githubusercontent.com/pointfeev/CreamInstaller/main/preview.png)

-###### The program utilizes the latest versions of [Koaloader](https://github.com/acidicoala/Koaloader), [SmokeAPI](https://github.com/acidicoala/SmokeAPI), [ScreamAPI](https://github.com/acidicoala/ScreamAPI), [Uplay R1 Unlocker](https://github.com/acidicoala/UplayR1Unlocker) and [Uplay R2 Unlocker](https://github.com/acidicoala/UplayR2Unlocker), all by the wonderful [acidicoala](https://github.com/acidicoala), and all downloaded from the posts above and embedded into the program itself; no further downloads necessary on your part!
+###### The program utilizes the latest versions of [Koaloader](https://github.com/acidicoala/Koaloader), [SmokeAPI](https://github.com/acidicoala/SmokeAPI), [ScreamAPI](https://github.com/acidicoala/ScreamAPI), [Uplay R1 Unlocker](https://github.com/acidicoala/UplayR1Unlocker) and [Uplay R2 Unlocker](https://github.com/acidicoala/UplayR2Unlocker),
+all by the wonderful [acidicoala](https://github.com/acidicoala), and all downloaded from the posts above and embedded into the program itself; no further downloads necessary on your part!
 ---
 #### Description:
-Automatically finds all installed Steam, Epic and Ubisoft games with their respective DLC-related DLL locations on the user's computer, parses SteamCMD, Steam Store and Epic Games Store for user-selected games' DLCs, then provides a very simple graphical interface utilizing the gathered information, usually for automatic installation of DLC unlockers or maintanence of already-installed DLC unlockers.
+Automatically finds all installed Steam, Epic and Ubisoft games with their respective DLC-related DLL locations on the user's computer, parses SteamCMD, Steam Store and Epic Games Store for user-selected games' DLCs, then provides a very simple graphical interface utilizing the gathered information for the maintenance of DLC unlockers.

 The primary function of the program is to **automatically generate and install DLC unlockers** for whichever games and DLCs the user selects; however, through the use of **right-click context menus** the user can also: